aim-rsf/browseMetadata/README.md

 ── Dataset File Exported By ──────────────────────────────────────────────────────────────────────────────────────────
 Rachael Stickland at 2024-04-05T13:01:23.109Z

-ℹ Would you like to read a description of the Dataset?
-(TRUE/FALSE)
+Would you like to read a description of the dataset?
+(Y/N): Y

-1: TRUE
 ```

-Enter TRUE after the prompt to read the description, for the purpose of the demo.
+Enter Y after the prompt to read the description, for the purpose of the demo.

 After reading the description of this dataset it will show: